Beaumaris: History

+Governance

+There are two tiers of local government covering Beaumaris, at community (town) and county level: Beaumaris Town Council and Isle of Anglesey County Council.
+The town council is based at Beaumaris Town Hall on Castle Street.

+Administrative history

+Beaumaris was an ancient borough.
+It was awarded its first charter in 1296.
+In 1836 it became a municipal borough under the Municipal Corporations Act 1835, which standardised how most boroughs operated across Wales and England.
+The borough was abolished in 1974, with its area instead becoming a community.
+District-level functions passed to Ynys Môn-Isle of Anglesey Borough Council, which in 1996 was reconstituted as a county council.

 Architecture

 Notable buildings in the town include the castle, a courthouse built in 1614, the 14th-century St Mary's and St Nicholas's Church, Beaumaris Gaol, the 14th-century Tudor Rose (one of the oldest original timber-framed buildings in Britain) and the Bulls Head Inn, built in 1472, which General Thomas Mytton made his headquarters during the "Siege of Beaumaris" during the second English Civil War in 1648.

 A native of Anglesey, David Hughes, founded Beaumaris Grammar School in 1603.
 It became a non-selective school in 1952 when Anglesey County Council became the first authority in Britain to adopt comprehensive secondary education.
 The school was eventually moved to Menai Bridge and only the ancient hall of the original school building now remains.
 Beaumaris Town Hall was completed in 1785.

 Beaumaris Pier, opened in 1846, was designed by Frederick Foster and is a masonry jetty on wooden and concrete pilings.
 The pier was rebuilt and extended to 570 ft after storm damage in 1872, and a large pavilion containing a cafe was built at the end.
 It was once the landing stage for steamships of the Liverpool and North Wales Shipping Company, including the Snowdon, La Marguerite, St. Elvies and St. Trillo, although the larger vessels in its fleet – the St. Seriol and St. Tudno – were too large for the pier and landed their passengers at Menai Bridge.
-In the 1960s, through lack of maintenance, the pier became unsafe and was threatened with demolition, but local yachtswoman and lifeboat secretary Miss Mary Burton made a large private donation to ensure the pier was saved for the town.
+In the 1960s, through lack of maintenance, the pier became unsafe and was threatened with demolition, but local yachtswoman and lifeboat secretary Mary Burton made a large private donation to ensure the pier was saved for the town.
 A further reconstruction was carried out between 2010 and 2012.

 The Saunders Roe company set up a factory at Fryars (the site of the old Franciscan friary to the east) when it was feared that the company's main base on the Isle of Wight would be a target for World War II Luftwaffe bombers.
 The factory converted American-built PBY Catalina flying boats.
 After the war, the company focused on their ship building produced at the site with fast patrol boats, minesweepers and an experimental Austin Float Plane.
 They also produced buses for London Transport (RT Double deckers) and single deck buses for Cuba.